square/connect-nodejs-sdk/README.md

 ## Migrate to the Square Node.js SDK

-Follow the instructions below to migrate your apps from this deprecated Connect Node.js SDK to the new [Square Node.js SDK].
-You need to install the new SDK and update your application code.
+Follow the instructions below to migrate your apps from this retired Connect Node.js SDK to the new [Square Node.js SDK].
+You will need to install the new SDK and update your application code.

 ### Install the Square Node.js SDK